top of page

 • Close the software application (MATLAB® and Simulink® for example)

-• Either unplug the DAQ USB from the computer or turn the computer off completely.
+• For USB-based DAQ: Either unplug the DAQ PWR USB cable from the computer or turn the computer off completely.
 The DAQ LED should not be illuminated when not in use.

 We strongly advise against leaving the EMB-DAQ and associated electronics powered on for extended periods, such as overnight.